The Definitive Guide to Getting Divorced in Massachusetts

-In Massachusetts, the role of the mediator is to help both parties come to an agreement on all the issues involved in a divorce, and to craft a divorce agreement that will be filed with the court and accepted by the court.
-The mediator’s goal is to resolve any issues between the husband and wife in a less formal setting where both parties feel as though they’ve been heard on their issues and are able to come to a result that’s satisfactory to both of them.
+In Massachusetts, the role of the mediator is to help both parties agree on all the issues involved in a divorce, and to craft a divorce agreement that will be filed with the court and accepted by the court.
+The mediator’s goal is to resolve any issues between the husband and wife in a less formal setting where both parties feel as though they’ve been heard on their issues and can come to a result that’s satisfactory to both of them.

 There are many benefits to mediation including:

 - Faster process than a contested and/or litigated divorce.